 Material: Nonstick | Number of pieces: Two | Types: 9.5” fry pan, 11” fry pan

-If you don’t need nonstick pots or saucepans, but are in the market for multiple nonstick skillets, we still think you should stick with Zwilling.
-In fact, it’s smart to buy a skillet set — different sizes come in handy for different purposes, and you’ll get two for $30 less than you would if you bought them separately.
+If you don’t need nonstick pots or saucepans, but are in the market for multiple nonstick skillets, I still think you should stick with Zwilling.
+In fact, it’s smart to buy a skillet set — I find different sizes come in handy for different purposes, and you’ll get two for $30 less than you would if you bought them separately.
 In this case, the 9.5-inch is perfect for feeding two to four people, but “you can also scramble eggs for one in it without it feeling ridiculously oversized and spare,” says recipe developer and cookbook author Molly Baz.
+(I’ve done this many times before, too.)
 The 11-inch can accommodate even more for when you’re cooking for a crowd or making something big-batch.
-Firkser and Baraghani are both just as big fans as Baz, noting the comfortable handle and the fact that you can put the pans in the oven and dishwasher without ruining their nonstick properties.
+Firkser and recipe developer and cookbook author Andy Baraghani are both just as big fans as Baz, noting the comfortable handle and the fact that you can put the pans in the oven and dishwasher without ruining their nonstick properties.

 Best ceramic nonstick cookware set